GeoDerp/SwayWM_Build/README.md

 Feel free to use the install script to install all the dependencies and the rice, or you can do it by hand.

 ## Why I made this?
-The main goal for this was to crate a simple automation way of installing for sway.
+The main goal for this was to crate a simple automation way of installing sway on Fedora.
  While I was installing Sway for myself I found it to be quite challenging to get it running for Fedora 29, so I decided to create this script and make it public, so if any one else is having issues they can look to this for help.

 ## how to use install script